resilient-tech/india-compliance-docs/pages/docs/getting-started/india_compliance_account.md

 Get started in less than a minute with all API Features and test out the app.

 ::: tip Bundled on Frappe Cloud
 We recommend [Frappe Cloud](https://frappecloud.com/dashboard/signup?referrer=99df7a8f) for hosting your site.
-It comes bundled with India Compliance API features and hence India Compliance Account won't be accessible there.
+It comes bundled with India Compliance API features, providing free API access without requiring a purchase from the India Compliance app.
+For sites hosted outside of Frappe Cloud, credits must be purchased through the India Compliance app.
 :::

 ## Account Creation